- Principal Investigator:

 - Contract Number:290-05-0007-3

-The main objective of the project was to explore two areas where challenges to successful e-prescribing implementation and use have been identified in previous research: (1) physician use of e-prescribing features that have the potential to yield health care quality benefits but that prior research has shown not to be available or used routinely by significant proportions of e-prescribers; and (2) electronic communication between physician practices and pharmacies.
+- Explore how e-prescribing features are implemented and used by physicians and pharmacies with a focus on selected features that have the potential to yield health care quality and cost benefits but that prior research has shown not to be available or used routinely by significant proportions of e-prescribers.
+(Achieved)

 2011 Activities: The focus of activity in 2011 was on developing an HSC research brief titled, "Physician Practices, E-Prescribing and Accessing Information to Improve Prescribing Decisions" published by the HSC in May 2011 and a paper titled, "Transmitting and Processing Electronic Prescriptions: Experiences of Physician Practices and Pharmacies" published by theJournal of American Medical Informatics Association in November 2011.

 Impact and Findings: While most of the practices studied reported that physicians had access to patient formulary information, only slightly more than half reported physician access to patient medication histories, and many physicians did not routinely review these sources of information when making prescribing decisions.
 Study respondents highlighted two primary barriers to use: 1) tools to view and import the data into patient records were cumbersome to use in some systems; and 2) the data were not always perceived as useful enough to warrant the additional time to access and review them, particularly during time-pressed patient visits.
 To support generic prescribing, practices typically set their system defaults to permit pharmacist substitution of generics; many practices also used other tools to more proactively identify and select generic alternatives at the point of prescribing.
 Overall, physicians who more strongly perceived the need for third-party data, those in practices with greater access to complete and accurate data, and those with easier-to-use e-prescribing systems were more likely to use these features consistently.